-- obtain new "just and reasonable" rates through negotiations.
-The JUA includes an "evergreen" provision that renders the rates effectively inescapable-even if AT&T were to terminate the JUA, it would have to continue paying the contract rates.
-And, AT&T cannot obtain a lower rate without Duke Energy Florida's concurrence, because the JUA states that, unless both parties agree otherwise, "the annual rates for joint use pole attachments shall be determined" using the JUA's rate formula.
-AT&T asked Duke Energy Florida to renegotiate a "just and reasonable" rate as required by law.
-More than 15 months have passed since AT&T made that request.
-Yet despite numerous communications and two face-to-face meetings, Duke Energy Florida still has not made AT&T a single offer.
-AT&T thus "genuinely lacks the ability to obtain a new arrangement" as its "attempts to negotiate a new rate with [Duke Energy Florida] in light of the Pole Attachment Order were unsuccessful." - 28.
-Finally, AT&T has been entitled to a new telecom rate since the 2011 effective date of the Pole Attachment Order for the same reason that it is entitled to a new telecom rate
+27. Third, AT&T "genuinely lacks the ability to terminate" the unlawful rates and obtain new "just and reasonable" rates through negotiations.68 The JUA includes an "evergreen" provision that renders the rates effectively inescapable-even if AT&T were to terminate the JUA, it would have to continue paying the contract rates.69 And, AT&T cannot obtain a lower rate without Duke Energy Florida's concurrence, because the JUA states that, unless both parties agree otherwise, "the annual rates for joint use pole attachments shall be determined" using the JUA's rate formula.70 AT&T asked Duke Energy Florida to renegotiate a "just and reasonable" rate as required by law.71 More than 15 months have passed since AT&T made that request.
+Yet despite numerous communications and two face-to-face meetings, Duke Energy Florida still has not made AT&T a single offer.72 AT&T thus "genuinely lacks the ability to obtain a new arrangement" as its "attempts to negotiate a new rate with [Duke Energy Florida] in light of the Pole Attachment Order were unsuccessful."73

+28. Finally, AT&T has been entitled to a new telecom rate since the 2011 effective date of the Pole Attachment Order for the same reason that it is entitled to a new telecom rate